andrew-healey/context-compression/README.md

 So I suspect some weird RoPE effect is happening, maybe.

+Actually, probably not RopE exactly - since we use the GPT method of learnable embeds.

 [wandb](https://wandb.ai/sesamestrong/context_compression?nw=hxqcqaoztrj)

 #### Repro-ing this performance on my new dense attention codepath